-The career center or office on campus can be a great help to a student as he considers a major, plans an internship, prepares a resume, looks for a summer job, prepares for interviews, or searches for a career.
+The career center or office on campus can be a great help to a student as they consider a major, plan an internship, prepare a resume, look for a summer job, prepare for interviews, or search for a career.
 Many students are unaware of the breadth of services available in these offices.
-Encourage your student to visit this center early, perhaps even in his first year on campus, to learn what they offer and how they can help.
+Encourage your student to visit this center early, perhaps even in their first year on campus, to learn what they offer and how they can help.

 Many campus departments offer workshops throughout the year to help students.
 Encourage your student to check the campus calendar for offerings that may be helpful.
 Workshops may cover everything including study skills, time management, speech preparation, date rape, campus safety, alcohol education, and stress management.

 Residence Assistants or Residence Directors are students or professionals who live in the residence halls and are trained to help students with issues ranging from academic concerns, roommate issues, social issues, or personal problems.
 These staff members are often the first to notice problems since they have daily contact with students.

 There may be several religious organizations on campus or a designated chaplain.
 Students can find support, guidance, comfort, and social connections through these groups.

 Most campuses offer professional counseling to students.
 Students may just need someone to talk to, or they may need serious, on-going counseling or medication.
 If you are concerned about your student, encourage them to stop by the counseling center to talk to someone.
 Your student should be assured that counseling centers are bound by confidentiality and counselors will not discuss their conversations with others.